 English language skills

-In order to be considered for admission, applicants must have earned the equivalent of a U.S. bachelor’s degree.
+In order to be considered for admission, applicants must have earned the equivalent of a U.S. bachelor’s degree (degrees currently in progress must be granted prior to matriculation in September 2019).
 If there is any question as to the degree equivalency, the applicant will be required to submit credentials to a verification service of the Academy’s choosing; the applicant will be required to pay the cost of the verification.

 International students who are accepted to the academy must obtain an F-1 visa.
 Those who are accepted and submit an enrollment deposit will be sent information regarding the documentation necessary to begin the visa process.
 Students will be required to submit documentation of available funds to pay for their first year of study and must certify that they will be able to fund the second year, as well.
-Please note: The Academy is unable to offer funding for international students.
-While a limited number of accepted applicants will be offered scholarships for their first year of study when they are sent their offer of admission, such scholarships do not cover the total cost of tuition.
+Please note: Applicants are accepted without regard to ability to pay, but for those who are accepted and choose to attend, proof of adequate funding is required before we can issue an I-20 to begin the visa process.
+While a limited number of accepted applicants (domestic and international) will be offered scholarships when they are sent their offer of admission, such scholarships do not cover the total cost of tuition.
 In addition, because we do not have an undergraduate program, the Academy does not offer teaching assistantships or fellowships.

 Important information about our campus